benivalotker/CPP-Windown-Console/README.md

 # AMA-CONSOLE-PROD

-Simple cpp apllication that implements Graphics library.
+Simple cpp application  that implements Graphics library.

-Every control enherits from the base class Control.
+Every control inherits from the base class Control.

 The user can pass focus over all the controls.